Window Installation

 The lifetime guarantees provided to you for the window projects completed at your home consist of a product warranty and a labor warranty.
 Power, as the installing dealer, provides the labor warranty.
 The product warranty is offered through the manufacturer, not Power.
 Power does not manufacture windows and instead is partnered with several window manufacturers who offer warranties for the products, much like a car warranty is offered by the vehicle manufacturer and not the dealership from which you bought the car.
 The manufacturer of your windows, ***************************, is both no longer producing the line of window that was installed in your home and is under new ownership and that ownership group has made the decision to no longer honor the product warranty associated with your windows.
 This was not a decision that Power had a hand in, nor is it one that Power supports, however as the provider of the warranty it is their prerogative to do so under the terms of the warranty as they are written.

+With all of that in mind, the product warranty provided with the window project when it was sold in 2018 is not a transferable warranty and therefore did not transfer to you, the second homeowner, when the original purchaser of the windows sold the home.
+Only the labor warranty transferred when the home was sold.
 Because the product warranty is no longer in effect, Power incurs a cost when ordering replacement parts for your windows.
 Whereas the replacement parts would have been free under warranty in the past and therefore no cost would have been passed on to you, now Power does incur a cost.
 In an effort to mitigate the downstream effect of this change to Powers customers, ********************** has elected to absorb some of this cost and is only charging a portion of the product cost to you, the homeowner.
-That cost is outlined in the quote that your received from a Power representative on 6/10/2025 and that quote is good for thirty days.
+That cost is outlined in the quote that your received from a Power representative on 7/1//2025 and that quote is good for thirty days.
 Powers labor warranty is still in full effect and the labor cost to replace the defective window sashes in your home is still covered at no cost.

 Thank you,